-One customer comprised 98% of the Group's total trade accounts receivable as at 31 March 2021 (2020: Two customers comprising 48% of the Group's total trade accounts receivable).
+One customer comprised 84% of the Group's total trade accounts receivable as at 31 March 2022 (2021: 98%).
 Subsequent to the reporting dates, the amounts then due were cleared.
 The Group does not expect the non-performance of any material obligations as at the reporting date.